As Hog fans flock to Fayetteville for season opener, NWA expects big economic impact

 FAYETTEVILLE, Ark. — Razorback game week is here and that means lots of Hog fans near and far will be making their way to Fayetteville for Saturday’s season opener.

-Razorbacks shops, hotels, restaurants and everything in between see a big boom in business once football season starts and this year is no exception.
+Shops, hotels, restaurants and everything in between will see a big boom in business once football season starts and this year is no exception.

-Robert Mann owns the Stadium Shoppe on Razorback.
-They sell any and everything Razorbacks.
-He says they’ve already seen the hype for football season.
+Mann says they sell any and everything Razorbacks and that they’ve already seen the hype for football season.

 Football season brings in the most people, which Mann says leads to the most sales.

-President and CEO of the Fayetteville Chamber of Commerce, Steve Clark says football season as a whole has a huge economic impact.
+Steve Clark, president and CEO of the Fayetteville Chamber of Commerce, says football season as a whole has a huge economic impact on the area.

 Download the 5NEWS app on your smartphone: